JGCRI/hector/README.md

 This is the repository for **Hector**, an open source, object-oriented, simple global climate carbon-cycle model that runs very quickly while still representing the most critical global scale earth system processes.
-Hector is a simple climate model (SCM), also known as a reduced-complexity climate model, a class of models that are extremely versatile with a wide range of applications.
-Due to their computational efficiency, SCMs can easily be coupled to other models and used to design scenarios, emulate more complex climate models, conduct uncertainty analyses.
+Hector is a simple climate model (SCM, also known as a reduced-complexity climate model), a class of models that are extremely versatile with a wide range of applications.
+Due to their computational efficiency, SCMs can easily be coupled to other models and used to design scenarios, emulate more complex climate models, and conduct uncertainty analyses.

 <add an image here, Hector results? figure from v3 manuscript?
 Hector logo?>